-Sweet Potato Rolls with Honey Mustard Glaze pack a sweet, savory, and tangy flavor upgrade that take a dinner roll from "optional" item to "absolutely necessary."
+Sweet Potato Rolls with Honey Mustard Glaze are packed with a sweet, savory, and tangy flavor that gives your classic dinner rolls an upgrade from being an "optional" to "absolutely necessary" item on your plate.

 Sweet Potato Rolls with Honey Mustard Glaze are now a Thanksgiving staple.
 The sweet potato rolls are an enriched dough and incorporate sweet potato puree for a soft, rich bite.
 The honey mustard glaze further tenderizes the roll and uses a melted butter base that is incomparable to a basic bread and butter scenario.

 Sweet potato rolls are an easy, double rise dough recipe.
 Follow these steps to simplify the dough preparation and get the best results.

 - The first step in all of my bread recipes is always proofing the yeast, despite varying opinions on doing this with Instant Yeast.
 Technically, Instant yeast does not require proofing, but proofing first gives the dough's rise time a head start and it's a safeguard because compromised (or dead) yeast will ruin the recipe if added to the dough.
 Use water and a teaspoon of sugar to feed the Instant yeast.
 Set it aside and yeast mixture will become frothy as it activates.

 - Use a stand mixer with a paddle attachment to make the dough.
 Standing mixers thoroughly knead the dough and simplify the process.

 - Cream the softened butter, sweet potato puree, and sugar first.
 Next add in the eggs and sea salt flakes and combine before adding the yeast mixture.

 - In a separate bowl, combine the flour and milk powder. **Note, see below for instructions regarding milk powder versus using regular milk.